FrankC03/FrankC03.github.io/content/authors/admin/_index.md

       Object-oriented programming (OOP) lets you specify relationships between functions and the objects that they can act on, helping you manage complexity in your code.
 This is an intermediate level course, providing an introduction to OOP, using the S3 and R6 systems.
 S3 is a great day-to-day R programming tool that simplifies some of the functions that you write.
 R6 is especially useful for industry-specific analyses, working with web APIs, and building GUIs.
 ---

-Electrical Engineering undergraduate with research experience in quantum noise model design under the supervision of Prof. Cheng Wang, actively pursuing a PhD position for 2025.
+Electrical Engineering senior with research experience in quantum noise model design under the supervision of Prof. Cheng Wang, actively pursuing a PhD position for 2025.